mochi-hpc/mofka/docs/usage/producer.rst

 Producing events
 ----------------

-As explained earlier, Mofka splits events into two parts: Metadata and Data.
+As explained earlier, Mofka splits events into two parts: metadata and data.
-The Metadata part is JSON-structured, small, and can be batched with the Metadata of other events to issue fewer RPCs to partition managers.
+The metadata part is JSON-structured, small, and can be batched with the metadata of other events to issue fewer RPCs to partition managers.
 The Data part is optional and represents potentially larger, raw data that can benefit from being transferred via zero-copy mechanisms such as RDMA.